Legal drama surrounding Trump reaches a fever pitch but NY grand jury won't meet Wednesday – KION546

 ™ & © 2023 Cable News Network, Inc., a Warner Bros.
 Discovery Company.
 All rights reserved.

-CNN’s Sara Murray, Kaitlan Collins and Tierney Sneed contributed to this report.
+CNN’s Jamie Gangel, Paula Reid, John Miller, Kara Scannell, Sara Murray, Kaitlan Collins and Tierney Sneed contributed to this report.